Sonic Adventure 2 (Dreamcast)

 Regional Differences

-The SEGA logo is slightly different in the Japanese version of the game.
-It's lighter and a few pixels higher than the one used in other versions.
+- The SEGA logo is slightly different on Japanese consoles.
+It's lighter (as it's usually the case although not always) and a few pixels higher than the one used in other versions.

 Japanese | International |